 Restoration of dignity stripped by decades of discrimination is key to empowering individuals to succeed.

-Everyone is wiser than anyone- collaboration and knowledge sharing are integral.
+Collaboration and knowledge sharing are integral.
 Cooperation between government, funders, civil society, and communities is a necessity.
 The responsibility for development transcends borders.

 The Philippi Team

-HELP US TO MAKE A DIFFERENCE
+HELP US MAKE A DIFFERENCE

 Den Kleiderschrank ausmisten und das für einen guten Zweck.
 Zum Soli Flohmarkt auf dem Freilandgelände Potsdam haben sich im Juni 2018 eine Gruppe Studierende getroffen und ihre ausgemisteten Kleidungsstücke verkauft.
 Josi, Anna x2, Linda, Dana, Jana, Lena, Franzi, Gesche, Carla, Katharina, danke für eure tatkräftige Unterstützung.
 Bei der Masse an Shirts, Pullovern, Jacken, Hosen usw.
 Read more about Flohmarkt / Flea Market for a Chance[…]